Catalin-Mihai/BMP-encrypt-decrypt/README.md

 - Save the encrypted image into BMP format.
 - Decrypt the resulting image to verify that you made the encyption in a correct manner.

-## The temple matching part
+## The template matching part

 - Read a BMP file in the intern memory
-- Read the templated of the given digits (BMP files)
+- Read the templates of the given digits (BMP files)
-- Implement the temple matching algorithm
+- Implement the template matching algorithm
 - Create colored rectangles over the original image to evidentiate the patterns found.
-- Elimination of overlapping rectangles that obstruct the other rectangles already formed.
+- Eliminate the overlapping rectangles that obstruct the other rectangles already formed.

 ## Test yourself